 Tobacco products impair your body’s ability to heal.
 You will be asked to stop smoking for 6 weeks prior to any surgery.
 Tobacco step-down products such as chewing gum and Nicoderm® continue to provide your body with tobacco and must be stopped as well.
 Please ask Dr. Kirby if you will need assistance with quitting.

 Be sure to arrange for a responsible adult to drive you to and from your surgery.
 You will need someone to stay with you the night following your surgery as well.

 You will receive specific instructions for your surgery from Dr. Kirby’s office.

-If upper-lid surgery is sought to improve your vision, the procedure may be covered by insurance.
-Most insurance companies require preauthorization with pre-operative assessment of visual fields and photos.
+Many insurance providers will cover upper eyelid surgery if it is used to improve vision.
+Most insurance companies require preauthorization with a pre-operative assessment of visual fields and photos.
 Dr. Kirby’s office will help coordinate this with you.